ember-cli-code-coverage/ember-cli-code-coverage/README.md

 ## Setup

-In previous versions of ember-cli-code-coverage the Istanbul babel plugin was automatically applied throughout your app for you.
-Now you must manually add the plugin to the babel plugin list like so:
+In order to gather code coverage information, you must first install the Babel plugins in each addon that you'd like to have instrumented.

 For classic apps (ember-cli-build.js):